Currency Ban – Great News for P2P lending Sector

 Ban Benefits Legitimate Banking and P2P Lending Options

 For most people, the most accessible investment option is real estate.
 In the short term, this ban is likely to lead to a correction in home and land prices.
 In the long term, more property will be affordable for more middle income and average citizens.
-The ban is good for long term real estate buyers but things could be bumpy between now and then especially those investing in property for growth.
+The ban is good for long-term real estate buyers but things could be bumpy between now and then especially those investing in property for growth.

 With an expected correction in real estate and the need to engage with a bank to trade in the notes, the Jan Dhan financial inclusion program should benefit bringing more people into the banking and financial sector.
 More people in banking and finance means more people to get into p2p lending.

-More money into the banking system means that the unofficial methods of social lending that occur throughout the country that are done in cash are likely to decline and official channels like p2p lending platforms like i2iFunding should benefit.
+More money into the banking system means that the unofficial methods of social lending that occur throughout the country that is done in cash are likely to decline and official channels like p2p lending platforms like i2iFunding should benefit.

 While some of our self-employed borrowers who operate cash businesses could be impacted, we think this effect will be minor and last only a very short time.
 The benefits should far outweigh this one risk in the p2p lending market.
 P2P lending continues to be one of the most attractive investment options in India and this ban only further reinforces this.
 Unlike real estate, stock or commodities, there should be no material impact to our market as a result of the currency ban.